Rees-Mogg wades in as Brexiteers told to give Sunak ‘space’ on Northern Ireland

 “Life doesn’t work like that.
 It’s important to get support for it first before you finalise the details and that doesn’t seem to have been done here.”

-Mr Cleverly and Northern Ireland Secretary Chris Heaton-Harris were to hold fresh video talks with the European Commission vice-president on Tuesday afternoon.
+Foreign Secretary James Cleverly and Northern Ireland Secretary Chris Heaton-Harris were to hold fresh video talks with European Commission vice-president Maros Sefcovic on Tuesday afternoon.

+Ahead of the meeting, Mr Sefcovic said: “We clearly can see the finishing line, but in such a negotiation being close doesn’t mean being done.”

 Government insiders still believe a deal could be struck in the coming days, but acknowledged it would slip to next week if not concluded by the one-year anniversary of the Ukrainian conflict on Friday.